 Just as DDR2 transitioned to replace DDR memory, and DDR3 transitioned to replace DDR2 memory, DDR4 will also transition to replace DDR3 memory as the volume commodity DRAM.
-We expect industry DDR3 to DDR4 crossover to occur in the 2015 timeframe.
+We expect industry DDR3 to DDR4 crossover to occur in the 2016 timeframe.
 For designs that cannot afford a re-spin to DDR4 SDRAM, we expect to still provide DDR3 SDRAM as DDR3 enters the legacy support phase.
-In the meantime, DDR4 is a great alternative for systems needing power savings or a performance bump from DDR3; every new memory design should at least adopt DDR4 support.
+In the meantime, DDR4 is a great alternative for systems needing power savings or a performance bump from DDR3.

 Where will DDR4 devices be manufactured?

-DDR4 will be produced in Micron fabs around the world, including Virginia, Singapore, and Taiwan.
+DDR4 will be produced in Micron fabs around the world.